-Minnie has a friendly demeanor and loves other animals.
-She is affectionate with our cats.
-Minnie is easy to work with on the ground.
-She follows you around like a puppy dog.
+Minnie has a friendly demeanor and loves other animals—she’s affectionate with our cats.
+Minnie is easy to work with on the ground and she follows you around like a puppy dog!
 She’s one of the first horses to meet you in the field.
-Minnie loves treats and affection.
+She loves treats and affection.

 ADOPTION FEE POLICY

 New Vocations’ adoption fees are intentionally set lower than the cost of buying most Thoroughbreds or Standardbreds through a private seller.
 In today’s market, it’s not unusual for horses coming right off the track to be listed for sale at a price between $2,000 and $5,000.
 At New Vocations, we set a fee that will ultimately help each horse find a home quickly.
 The program’s facilities are always at full capacity, which means we cannot take in an additional horse until one is adopted.
 Adopters should be encouraged to know that by adopting a horse through New Vocations, they are actually helping two horses transition to careers outside of racing.

 Additionally, adopters get great value for their money: The majority of the horses have been in the program for a minimum of 60 days.
 During that time, horses are rehabilitated (if needed), socialized with other horses, fully evaluated, and in work with a professional trainer.
 New Vocations fully discloses each horse’s history and provides all available medical records, many of which include X-ray and ultrasounds.